 Brand safety and suitability infractions can have serious consequences.
 More than one-third of consumers say they would stop using their favorite brand over misaligned values, and another quarter would temporarily stop using the brand, according to Google/Harris Poll results.

-DoubleVerify (DV) and Group Black: A new partnership
+DoubleVerify and Group Black: A New Partnership

 DV worked directly with Group Black to better understand how underrepresented publishers are affected by the brand suitability settings of their advertising partners and how DV could help them optimize brand safety and suitability to open up more inventory.
-Through a combination of optimization analysis, classification coverage, client advocacy and technical partnerships, DV and Group Black were able to mitigate some of the unintended consequences of our brand safety and suitability strategies.
+Through a combination of optimization analysis, classification coverage, client conversations and technical partnerships, DV and Group Black were able to mitigate some of the unintended consequences of brand safety and suitability strategies.

 DV supports a number of best practices in values-based marketing to help advertiser clients maximize reach and ensure brand safety while supporting content that is aligned with their values.
 This may mean adjusting approaches depending on the campaign or audience.
 A nuanced, sophisticated brand suitability tool kit helps marketers remain flexible and make adjustments as needed.